 Still, one concern that bothers the meeting organizers, particularly the instructors, holding meetings on Google Meet is that students may attend the sessions even when the meeting host is not present.
 But this issue is readily addressed using the Google Meet Waiting Room addon.

-Waiting Room Extension is a Google Chrome extension that, when installed on the meeting participants’ browsers, adds a Waiting Room to the Google Meet.
+Waiting Room Extension is a Google Chrome extension that, when installed on the meeting participants’ browsers, adds a Waiting Room to Google Meet.
 The attendees are subsequently routed to the Waiting Room as long as the meeting Host does not join the meeting.

 Before utilizing the plugin, there are a few things to bear in mind: